tdauth/tenet/README.md

 * If the global time is inverted then all not inverted objects/units will get restored all change events of their time line at the corresponding time frames.
 * If a unit is not restored it can be controlled again and its stored time line will be flushed, so we do not have to keep all changes which will be overriden.
 * If a copy is created of a unit by going forward or backwards it will disappear if time goes back/forward to its creation.
 * We can actually go backwards in time to a negative global clock value (so before the map has even started).
-Everything will stand around then?
+Everything will disappear which has been created at the time 0.
 * This kind of system allows us to minimize the stored changes and time lines.

+### TODO Interactions with inverted objects

+Interacting with inverted items would be fun, too.
+For example a unit can be restored and drop an inverted item at some point.
+If you pick up the inverted item with a non-inverted hero, it should have the inverted effect!
+If a restored inverted unit shoots at a non-inverted unit (if still possible), the non-inverted unit should be healed by this.

 ## Code